StephanRaab/FIDE-Chess-Data/Chess Scripts/Step 3 - FIDE Country Codes/README.md

 # 📚 Introduction

 The thirds step has us scraping a table of FIDE Country Codes from this [URL](https://www.olimpbase.org/help/help41.html).
 This is a handy table to convert the `Country` column values over to more interpretable values in Step 4.
+In hindsight, I could have saved myself some time by looking at this [link](http://www.enpassant.dk/chess/palview/p3manual/p3flags.htm) within the URL I linked above.

 If you want to: